There are many effective interventions that parents and teachers can use together with medication to manage aggressive behavior in kids with ADHD.

 Attention deficit hyperactivity disorder (ADHD) is one of the most common psychiatric disorders in children in the United States.
-In fact, about 11 percent, or 6.4 million children, ages 4 to 7, have ADHD, according to the Centers for Disease Control and Prevention.
+In fact, about 11 percent, or 6.4 million children, ages 4 to 7, have ADHD, according to the

 Children with ADHD have trouble sustaining attention.
 They are overly active and they may act impulsively.
 What’s more, they may act aggressive, angry, and defiant.